Chocolate and Confectionery and the “Shrinkflation” Trend

 In addition to increasing yields and reducing waste, other ways pigging saves money is by reducing disposal costs, lowering energy usage, decreasing labour costs, increasing equipment uptime, and reducing downtime.

-Pigging also offers the additional benefits to chocolate manufacturers of reducing cross-contamination risks, ensuring consistent product quality, boosting flexibility, increasing production efficiency, improving lot control plus much more.
+HPS custom pigging systems also offer the additional benefits to chocolate manufacturers of reducing cross-contamination risks, ensuring consistent product quality, boosting flexibility, increasing production efficiency, improving lot control plus much more.

 What’s more, the pigging process is extremely quick (here’s a video which shows the speed of the pigging process).
 Therefore, pigging is a fast and easy way for manufacturers of chocolate, candy, and confectionery products to improve their processes, profitability, and effectiveness.